Getting Started Guide

-Step 3: Discuss your course choices with Ecampus and your major adviser (not required for nondegree/graduate students)
+Step 4: Discuss your course choices with Ecampus and your major advisor (not required for nondegree/graduate students)

 We want you to be successful in your academic program and we believe getting guidance before you start your first class is a must.
 First, find the list of available courses on our online schedule of classes.
-Pick the courses you are interested in and discuss those options with your major adviser.
-Your adviser will make sure that you are staying on track for graduation.
-If you need help or just want to know some interesting courses to take, please contact our Student Services Center at 800-667-1465.
+Pick the courses you are interested in and discuss those options with your major advisor.
+Your advisor will make sure that you are staying on track for graduation.
+If you need help or just want to know some interesting courses to take, please contact our Student Services Center at 800-667-1465 .